If you jump, I jump.

 Even in a town like that, I was able to find a couple of free-thinking humans.

 We gathered and drew strength from each other's uniqueness.
-Take a look around your neighborhood, your family circles, your school district, and you'll soon realize there are more unconventional thinkers than you would have thought.
+Take a look around your neighborhood, your family circles, and your school district, and you'll soon realize there are more unconventional thinkers than you would have thought.

 And when your conviction is enforced — since there is power in numbers — you might just invent the Perpetuum Mobile of sustainable energy, or write an Oscar-winning script one day.